NingyueZhou/AccidPre/README.md

 ## 🚦 Overview

-Ever wished you could predict when and where accidents might happen?
+Ever wished you could predict how many accidents might happen in a month?
 No?
 Well, we did it anyway!
-Introducing AccidPre, your go-to AI application for predicting the number of accidents for a specific category and datetime.
+Introducing AccidPre, your go-to AI application for predicting the number of accidents in Munich for a specific category and datetime.
 Buckle up, not just for safety, but also for the ride of data-driven fortune-telling!

 ## 🌟 Features